Fun Things to do in Lightning Ridge

 When is the best time to visit Lightning Ridge?

-For lower costs and good weather, the sweet spots are in March-April and October.
+For lower costs and mild weather, the sweet spots are in March-April and October.

 Lightning Ridge Weather

-Do you need a four-wheel drive to explore Lightning Ridge?
+Do you need a 4-wheel drive to explore Lightning Ridge?

 No, you don’t you can visit and explore in a two-wheel-drive.
 The road into town and the main streets are paved.
 The ‘roads” to the sites are often gravel and pothole-ridden however if you drive slowly and avoid wet weather, you should be OK.
-Ask for local advice at the visitors centre before you head out of town.
+Ask for advice at the visitors centre before you head out.

 A road just outside town in Lightning Ridge